-In a first for New Zealand schools, our cluster will have its own Rumaki Reo facilitator from Term 1, 2019.
+In a first for New Zealand schools, our cluster now has its own Rumaki and Reo Rua facilitator.

-Currently there are no Māori language resources available to Rumaki and Reo Rua classes in Te Taitokerau.
+Currently there are no local Māori language resources available to Rumaki and Reo Rua classes in Te Taitokerau.

 Neke’s ultimate wish is for every New Zealand student and teacher to know the basics of te reo so they can converse in simple sentences.